xor2k/npy-append-array/README.md

 header size.
 This allows to simply rewrite the header as we append data to the end of the `.npy` file.

-## Suppored Systems
+## Supported Systems
-Testes with Ubuntu Linux and macOS.
+Testes with Ubuntu Linux, macOS and Windows.